MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 A single proportion is used to summarize data when we measured a single categorical variable on each observational unit---the single variable is measured as either a success or failure (e.g., "surgical complication" vs. "no surgical complication")^[The terms "success" and "failure" may not actually represent outcomes we view as successful or not, but it is the typical generic way to referring to the possible outcomes of a binary variable.
 The "success" is whatever we count when calculating our sample proportion.].

-### Hypothesis test for $H_0: \pi = \pi_0$ {#one-prop-null-boot}
+### Simulation-based test for $H_0: \pi = \pi_0$ {#one-prop-null-boot}

 \index{data!medical consultant|(}

-Regardless of if we use simulation-based methods or theory-based methods, the first few steps of a hypothesis test start out the same:
+In Section \@ref(HypothesisTesting), we introduced the general steps of a hypothesis test:

+\BeginKnitrBlock{onebox}<div class="onebox">**Steps of a hypothesis test.** Every hypothesis test follows these same general steps:

 1. Frame the research question in terms of hypotheses.
 2. Collect and summarize data using a test statistic.
+3. Assume the null hypothesis is true, and simulate or mathematically model a null distribution for the test statistic.
+4. Compare the observed test statistic to the null distribution to calculate a p-value.
+5. Make a conclusion based on the p-value, and write a conclusion in context, in plain language, and in terms of the alternative hypothesis.</div>\EndKnitrBlock{onebox}

+Regardless of if we use simulation-based methods or theory-based methods, the first two steps of a hypothesis test start out the same.
+Let's follow these steps through in the context of an example.

-People providing an organ for donation sometimes seek the help of a special medical consultant.
+\BeginKnitrBlock{example}<div class="example">People providing an organ for donation sometimes seek the help of a special medical consultant.
 These consultants assist the patient in all aspects of the surgery, with the goal of reducing the possibility of complications during the medical procedure and recovery.
 Patients might choose a consultant based in part on the historical complication rate of the consultant's clients.

 One consultant tried to attract patients by noting the average complication rate for liver donor surgeries in the US is about 10%, but her clients have had only 3 complications in the 62 liver donor surgeries she has facilitated.
 She claims this is strong evidence that her work meaningfully contributes to reducing complications (and therefore she should be hired!).

-\BeginKnitrBlock{example}<div class="example">Using these data, is it possible to assess the consultant's claim that her work meaningfully contributes to reducing complications?
+Using these data, is it possible to assess the consultant's claim that her work meaningfully contributes to reducing complications?

 ---